-5.1.2.5 Summary of calculation of the grace period
+5.1.2.5 Summary of calculation of the beginning of the grace period

-Earlier mark Calculation of the beginning of the 5-year period (grace period) EUTM Date of registration.
-National mark The date of completion of the registration procedure, as defined in national law and published in the register.
-IR designating Member States By default, 12 or 18 months after the date of notification from which the time limit to notify the refusal starts (INID code 580).
-Can be earlier or later if proven by parties.
-IR designating the EU Date of the second republication of the EU designation in part M.3. of the Bulletin.
+Earlier mark Calculation of the beginning of the 5-year grace period EUTM Date of registration.
+IR designating the EU Date of the second republication of the EU designation in part M.3.1 of the EUTM Bulletin.
+National mark The date of completion of the registration procedure, as defined in national law (see table in Annex).
+IR designating Member States By default, the date of publication of the statement of grant of protection in the WIPO Gazette (INID code 450 of the relevant heading).